UPPMAX/UPPMAX-documentation/docs/getting_started/project_apply_bianca.md

 So far it is an ordinary NAISS project, no resource coupled to sensitive projects is yet chosen.

+!!! tips

+    1. Project Title should be the topic of your activity.
+    2. Edit Basic Information.
+        - Abstract should summarise your research plan
+        - Resource usage should summarise the compute and storage resources your project will need.
+Describe the software you will use and how you will use it.
+        - Data management plan should contain an abbreviated data management plan.
+Answer the questions included in the instructions.
+If you have an online DMP, you may link to it.
+        - Sensitive data handling When you add Bianca resources (in step 5), you have to complete this field.
+    3. Add co-investigators (if any).
+    4. If someone other than the PI needs control over the project, assign a co-investigator the role of proxy.

 ### 7. Scroll down and add the resource 'Bianca'

 In your NAISS project, scroll down to 'Resources' and add Bianca.